vitalyruhl/intouch-language/README.md

 # Installation

-- install it from, find in ext.-manager (type Intouch) [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Vitaly-ruhl.intouch-language)
+- install it in ext.-manager (type Intouch) or from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Vitaly-ruhl.intouch-language)
 - (Beta Version) copy or clone all in to: `%USERPROFILE%\.vscode\extensions\intouch-language\`
   - `cd ~/.vscode/extensions/`